 As I’ve previously stated, you don’t scale teams, you create new ones.
 Whether you are adding new developers to an existing team or splitting a team to add more developers, every time you make a change, you make a new team.

-Before you start the process, think it through.
+Before you start the process of hiring your next developer, think it through.

 - Make sure you know exactly what you are looking for before you start the process.

 - Have your existing team double-check your thoughts on the skills that you need to bring on.

 - Make sure your technical infrastructure is capable of handing the additional people you are bringing on board.

 - Review your processes to make sure that they won’t break down if you add additional people.